 TRE has carried out stress and scenario testing as part of its approach to managing liquidity risk.
 Results have been reviewed by the Risk & Compliance Committee and the Board.
-TRE does not consider liquidity to be a material risk.

 Process for monitoring the effectiveness of risk mitigation techniques

 TRE has established a liquidity risk framework which includes the establishment of a liquidity risk appetite.
 Adherence to the appetite is reviewed every quarter with TRE reviewing its ability to meet its short and medium term financial commitments in a timely manner in both normal and stressed conditions.